Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 Problem Statement

 Let’s start by understanding what we are aiming to do.
-By the end of this Python machine learning tutorial, I will show you how to create an algorithm that can predict the closing price of a day from the previous OHLC (Open, High, Low, Close) data.
+By the end of this machine learning for algorithmic trading with Python tutorial, I will show you how to create an algorithm that can predict the closing price of a day from the previous OHLC (Open, High, Low, Close) data.

 I also want to monitor the prediction error along with the size of the input data.

-Let us import all the libraries and packages needed for us to build this machine learning algorithm.
+Let us import all the libraries and packages needed to build this machine-learning algorithm.

 Getting the data and making it usable for machine learning algorithm

-To create any algorithm we need data to train the algorithm and then to make predictions on new unseen data.
-In this Python machine learning tutorial, we will fetch the data from Yahoo.
+To create any algorithm, we need data to train the algorithm and then to make predictions on new unseen data.
+In this machine learning for algorithmic trading with Python tutorial, we will fetch the data from Yahoo.

-To accomplish this we will use the data reader function from the panda's library.
-This function is extensively used and it enables you to get data from many online data sources.
+To accomplish this, we will use the data reader function from the pandas library.
+This function is extensively used, enabling you to get data from many online sources.

-We are fetching the data of the SPDR ETF linked to the S&P 500.
+We are fetching the data of AAPL(ticker) or APPLE.
 This stock can be used as a proxy for the performance of the S&P 500 index.
 We specify the year starting from which we will be pulling the data.

 Once the data is in, we will discard any data other than the OHLC, such as volume and adjusted Close, to create our data frame ‘df ’.